Grilled Chicken Wings

 Step 3- Grease a grill or grill pan.
 Assemble the seasoned wings on them.

-Step 4- Grill the chicken for 20 minutes, flipping every 5 minutes.
+Step 4- Grill the wings over indirect heat for 15 minutes, flipping every 5 minutes.
+Finish over direct heat until crisp and the internal temperature reaches 165°F.

 Storage instructions